-Writing: Students will learn about and practice persuasive writing using the OREO (Opinion, Reason, Reason, Reason, Opinion) graphic organizer.
+Writing: Students are continuing to practice persuasive writing using the OREO (Opinion, Reason, Reason, Reason, Opinion) graphic organizer.

-Scholastic book order forms have been sent home.
-You can send in your payment to me (checks only) by Feb.
-24. Ordering online is the easiest and quickest way to get your books and you will have until the end of the month to place an order.
+Scholastic book order forms will be sent home the first week of May.
+You can send in your payment to me (checks only) by May 15.
+Ordering online is the easiest and quickest way to get your books and you will have until the end of the month to place an order.
 Please use my class code: PC39N.

 Students are required to read four nights a week (20 minutes each night).
-Make sure students write the name of the title on the log and minutes read.
+Make sure students write the book title and minutes read on the log .
 Parents must initial each entry.
-Please total number of minutes at the bottom.
+Please write the total number of minutes read at the bottom.
 Comprehension question cards have been issued to parents at conferences to use at home with students.
-If you would like extra practice in reading and/or math, students can now visit RAZ Kids (reading) and www.ixl.com (math) at home.
+Students have to pick one of the cards and then pick a question from that card to answer.
+Write the answer to the question at the bottom of the reading log in the space provided.
+If you would like extra practice in reading and/or math, students can now visit RAZ Kids (reading), www.ixl.com or DreamBox (math) and SpellingCity.com (word study) at home.

 Birthdays are always special days for children.
 If your child is celebrating a birthday and would like to share it with the class, I ask that you let me know in advance.
 All food treats will be distributed during lunchtime.
 You can bring them at lunchtime to the cafeteria.
-Our class currently has 26 students, so please bring enough for everyone!
+Our class currently has 25 students, so please bring enough for everyone!
 As an alternative to food, please consider nonfood items such as pencils and erasers or you can even donate a book to the library in honor of your child!
-If invitations to birthday parties are distributed at school, all students in the classroom must receive one in order to avoid feelings of exclusion.
+If invitations to birthday parties are distributed at school, all students in the classroom must receive one in order to avoid anyone feeling excluded.